whitewolf101/Onn.-4k-2023-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 unlocked: yes
 Finished.
 Total time: 0.002s
 ```
-If you see "unlocked: no" - reboot and restart from Step 3, try running the fastboot unlock command more, until you recive an "OKAY" result
+If you see "unlocked: no" - reboot and restart from Step 3, try running the fastboot unlock command more, until you receive an "OKAY" result
 ```bash
 fastboot reboot
 ```